stvp/socket-router/README.markdown

     "/users/USER_ID/signed_in"

-Which will be translated to the RegEx:
+Which will be translated to the RegExp:

     ^\/users\/([^\/]+)\/signed_in\/?$